What does Edmund mean?

-Edmund \e-dmu-nd, ed-mund\ as a boy's name is pronounced ED-mund.
+Edmund [ed-mund] as a boys' name is pronounced ED-mund.
 It is of Old English origin, and the meaning of Edmund is "wealthy protector".
 From êad meaning "riches" and mund meaning "protector".
 Name of several early royal and saintly figures, including a popular king and saint of East Anglia in the ninth century.
 In the 16th and 17th centuries, Edmund and Edward were often used interchangeably.
 Edmond is the French form.
 Astronomer Edmund Halley; poet Edmund Spenser; explorer Sir Edmund Hillary; Governor Edmund "Pat" Brown; Senator Edmund Muskie.

-Edmund is a very popular first name for males (#387 out of 1220) and also a very popular surname or last name for all people (#25644 out of 88799) (2000 U.S. Census).
+Edmund is a very prominent first name for men (#387 out of 1220, Top 32%) and also a very prominent surname for both adults and children (#25503 out of 150436, Top 17%).
+(2000 U.S. Census)

 Edmund reached its apex position of #136 in the U.S. during 1910-1919, and is at #1109 presently.
 (2015 Birth Statistics)

 Which version is better?with its variant forms and related boy names.
 Edward (#158 from current records), Eddie (#668), Eamon (#1276), Eddy (#1433), Teddy (#1708), Edmond (#1902), Ed, Ted, Ned, Edmon and Edmundo are the prominent related forms of Edmund (#1109 from current records) rated in the Top 2000.
 Other variants, like Edouard, are seldom used.
 These relations of Edmund were at the apex of their popularity in the 1880s (adoption of 2.67%) and have become much less popular since (adoption 0.19%, ▼93%), with forms like Edmond becoming somewhat outmoded.